‘KUWTK’ Ratings All-Time Low: Kris Jenner Swoops In With Animated Spin-off Pitch

 — carrie ✨ (@AdoreJenner) March 27, 2017

-One even have a suggestion for the Keeping Up with the Kardashians showrunners in order to save the show from ultimately getting cancelled.
+One even have a suggestion for the Keeping Up with the Kardashians showrunners in order to save the show from ultimately getting canceled.

 I wish I could be the showrunner for #kuwtk.
 Low ratings because the show needs content not available on social media!!! #SCRIPTIT!!!